zsparal/api-documentation/source/connect/splitting-payments.rst

 Refunding a split payment
 -------------------------
-When issuing a refund for a split payment, by default the full refund is deducted from the platform balance.
+Since your platform is liable for refunds and chargebacks, when issuing a refund for a split payment, by default the full refund is deducted from the platform balance.
 In other words, by default the parts of the payment that were sent to connected accounts will remain untouched.

 If you wish to pull back the money that was sent to a connected account, you can do so by 'reversing the routes' when :doc:`creating a refund </reference/v2/refunds-api/create-refund>`.